imaNNeo/fl_chart/CONTRIBUTING.md

 community to discuss the issue and choose what is deemed to be the best solution.

+## Drawing architecture
+We have a *_chart_painter.dart class per each chart type.
+It draws elements into the Canvas.
+Because we wanted to test draw functions we made the CanvasWrapper class.
+CanvasWrapper class holds a canvas and all draw functions proxied through it.
+You should use it in your draw functions, Instead of direct accessing to canvas.
+It makes writing tests for draw functions possible.

 ## Checking Your Code's Quality

 After you have made your changes, you have to make sure your code works